diogoaurelio/schedoscopeWiki/Configuring-Schedoscope.md

 ## `reference.conf` (`schedoscope-transformation-spark`)

-If you use spark transformations, you likely want to set up concurrency for this transformation type.
+If you use spark transformations, you will likely want to set up concurrency for this transformation type.
 Here is the `reference.conf` with the default configs for spark:

    spark: {